BBO-repo/ros-exercise/README.md

 ![gt vs lio sam lo](images/gt-vs-lio-sam-lo.png)

 Remarks:<br>
 + At the end of the `one-minute-record.bag`, the robot make a u-turn and get lost which increases the positionning error.
-This due to the fact that inside the warehouse of the `highbay_track.world`, there are only walls and no significant content to allow to retrieve itself.
+This is due to the fact that inside the warehouse of the `highbay_track.world`, there are only walls and no significant content to allow to retrieve itself.

 ### 8. Covariance estimation of real-time lidar localization